ronalde/best-served-local/README.md

 ## Rationale

+With the advent of using web fonts on your website --which is a good idea-- you may (involuntary) submit some of the online behaviour of *your visitors*[fn-behaviouraltargeting] to Google without their knowledge or consent.
+This of course is a very bad idea.
+This script assist you in preserving the good while preventing the bad by downloading Google web fonts to your own webserver and create the accompying CSS code to serve that yourself, instead of letting your users downloading them from Google which each visit to your pages.

-Inspired by the idea of [google-font-download] by Clemens Lang and the functionality of [google-webfonts-helper] (client side browser app in javascript), I developed this bash v4 script to make it easy to [automate] the downloading of remote web fonts and the creation of high quality [@font-face css3 rules] using the [bulletproof @font-face method] by Paul Irish for serving from my own webserver.
+The script was inspired by [google-font-download] by Clemens Lang and the functionality of [google-webfonts-helper] (client side browser app in javascript).
+The latter uses javascript while I needed bash (v4), while mr. Lang's script missed some functionality I would like.
+This script adds [automation] and creates high quality [@font-face css3 rules] using the [bulletproof @font-face method] by Paul Irish for serving from your own webserver.

-Apart from [bash] version 4, this script only depends on [curl] or [wget].
+Apart from [bash] version 4, this script only depends on [curl] (or [wget]).
 The script is not tested on OSX yet.

 ## Simple usage example